What’s Going Around: COVID, mono, colds

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing colds, swimmer’s ear and sunburns.
+PENNSYLVANIA (WHTM) — WellSpan Pediatric Medicine physicians across the Midstate are seeing colds, swimmer’s ear, and sunburns.

 The CVS MinuteClinic in York is seeing COVID-19 and viral upper respiratory infections this week.